haroldDOTsh/fulcrum/runtime/src/main/java/sh/harold/fulcrum/api/module/README.md

     @Override
     public void bootstrap(BootstrapContext context) {
-        // Check if this module should be enabled in the current environment if (!FulcrumEnvironment.isThisModuleEnabled()) {
+        // Check if enabled in this environment if (!FulcrumEnvironment.isThisModuleEnabled()) {
-            context.getLogger().info("MyModule is disabled in this environment");
+            context.getLogger().info("MyModule disabled in this environment");
-            // Module will not be loaded
             return;
         }